Names Of Percussion Instruments In Africa

 - ngoma (Central/Southern African type of drum)

-- nkrawiri & mpebi (Ghanaian tribunal twin drums of
+- nkrawiri & mpebi (Ghanaian tribunal twin drums of the Akan)

 - odondo (Gomua talking drum)